AliBaghizadeh/domain_wall_generation/README.md

 - **Attention (WallAttention module):**
   Provides a **pixel-wise spatial mask** that highlights domain wall regions, guiding the generator to focus on structurally complex areas, in this case, atomically sharp walls.
-  Essential for **typeC DWs**, where heterogeneous UP/DN mixtures require learning *where* the polarity changes, not just *what* the label is.
+  Essential for **typeC DW**, where heterogeneous UP/DN mixtures require learning *where* the polarity changes, not just *what* the label is.

 👉 Together, **FiLM + Attention** combine global conditioning with spatial selectivity — enabling realistic synthesis of both simple single-axis domains and complex multi-state walls.